 You can configure this using the PXE formula.
-For more information, see [Salt > Formula-pxe >].
+For more information, see Specialized-guides > Salt.

 • For ftp, you can use an A record that resolves to an IP address instead of a CNAME.
 Alternatively, you can change the terminal boot process using Salt pillars.
 For more information, see retail-deploy-terminals.pdf.